-12. In exceptional circumstances it may be appropriate to amend the procedures set out in these Procedures, for example, where strict application of the Procedure would result in substantial unfairness to the student or the student is in some way at risk because of health or disability.
+12. In exceptional circumstances it may be appropriate to amend the procedures set out in these Procedures, for example, where strict application of the Procedure would result in substantial unfairness to a student or a student is in some way at risk because of health or disability.
 Such cases will be rare and each will be treated on their own merits.